Spurn National Nature Reserve

 - Tides: Strong currents and soft sand underfoot mean that it is very dangerous to enter the water on the wash over area as the high tide comes in and recedes – please do not make any attempt to cross the sands until all the water has gone.
 Make sure you get the most out of your day by checking the tide times (please see below) - and which are also on display at the Spurn Discovery Centre

 - Inclement weather - for safety reasons the nature reserve may on occasion be closed to the public.
 Please check back here before you visit for the latest updates.

 - Brown tail moth caterpillar: In the scrub around the base of the lighthouse, and along into Chalk Bank, you may notice what look like tents stretched between branches, which are in fact the overwintering silk tents of the brown tail moth caterpillar.
 Whilst for many these caterpillars are harmless, they can cause itchy allergic skin reactions or respiratory issues for those with asthma or hay fever – so please don’t touch the caterpillars or the tents.

 Opening timesOpen at all times (unless inclement weather poses a risk to visitors).

 Spurn Discovery Centre open 9am - 5pm.

-From Monday 16th July till Sunday 16th September, the Discovery Centre will be open from 9am – 6pm every day and the cafe open 10am-5pm everyday.
+Autumn opening times: from Monday 16th July until Sunday 28th October, the Discovery Centre will be open from 9am – 6pm every day and the cafe open 10am-5pm everyday.